-Add the courses you wish to attend to your shopping basket, proceed to checkout and an invoice will automatically be sent to your school or to you personally (if you are booking as an individual).
-No payment is required at this stage.
+Book your courses here on our website, your school will be sent an invoice, or you personally (if you are booking as an individual).
+No payment is required at the booking stage.
 Click here to view our terms and conditions.

 Curriculum for Wales 2022 is a holistic curriculum that allows learning to be drawn from across the different areas of learning and experience.